Jeremy-Chopin/APACoSI/README.md

 # APACoSI

-This project is related to the project APACoSI, and the code in this repository is related to this conference [paper](https://link.springer.com/chapter/10.1007/978-3-031-09037-0_15).
+This project is related to the project APACoSI, and the code in this repository is related to two conference papers.

-This conference paper described a method using structural knowledges to improve a semantic segmentation provided by a neural network.
+This first conference [paper](https://link.springer.com/chapter/10.1007/978-3-031-09037-0_15) described a method using structural knowledges to improve a semantic segmentation provided by a neural network.

+The second conference [paper](https://link.springer.com/chapter/10.1007/978-3-031-09037-0_5) proposed an optimized version of the method described in the first paper using reinforcement learning.

 ## Methods

 ```python
 from pyqap.Nodes import MaxDistanceSpecifier, CnnProbabilitiesSpecifier